fieldsoftheworld/.github/profile/README.md

 ### 🗂️ FTW Benchmark Dataset

 Originally the core of the initiative, the **FTW Benchmark Dataset** is a global collection of labeled agricultural field boundaries, designed to benchmark model performance and support open research.
 It aggregates and harmonizes a number of open datasets into 1.6 million parcel boundaries and over 70,000 samples covering diverse agricultural landscapes across 4 continents and 24 countries.
+You can explore and download the dataset from Source Cooperative ([source.coop/kerner-lab/fields-of-the-world/](https://source.coop/kerner-lab/fields-of-the-world)).

 **What’s included in the Benchmark Dataset?**